Barbara Jo Allen

 Barbara Jo Allen (born Marian Barbara Henshall; September 2, 1906 – September 14, 1974) was an American actress.
 She was also known as Vera Vague, the spinster character she created and portrayed on radio and in films during the 1940s and 1950s.
 She based the character on a woman she had seen delivering a PTA literature lecture in a confused manner.
-As Vague, she popularized the catch phrase "You dear boy!"
+As Vague, she popularized the catchphrase "You dear boy!"

 Early years

 Allen was born on September 2, 1906, in Manhattan, New York, to Charles Thomas Henshall and Grace Esther Selby.
 Following her mother's death when Allen was 9, she went to live with an aunt and uncle in Los Angeles.
 She was educated at Los Angeles High School, UCLA, Stanford University, and the Sorbonne.
 Her acting ability first surfaced in school plays.
-Concentrating on language at the Sorbonne, she became proficient in French, Spanish, German and Italian.
+Concentrating on language at the Sorbonne, she became proficient in French, Spanish, German, and Italian.

-Film, radio and television
+Film, radio, and television

-In 1933, Allen joined the cast of NBC's One Man's Family as Beth Holly, followed by roles on Death Valley Days, I Love a Mystery and other radio series.
-According to Allen, her Vera Vague character was "sort of a frustrated female, dumb, always ambitious and overzealous… a spouting bureau of misinformation."
+In 1933, Allen joined the cast of NBC's One Man's Family.
 After Vera was introduced in 1939 on NBC Matinee, she became a regular with Bob Hope beginning in 1941.
 In the early 1940s, she was a regular on Signal Carnival, a weekly program on NBC-Pacific Red stations.

-Allen appeared in at least 60 movies and TV series between 1938 and 1963, often credited as Vera Vague rather than her own name.
-The character she created was so popular that she eventually adopted the character name as her professional name.
 From 1943 to 1952, as Vera, she made more than a dozen comedy two-reel short subjects for Columbia Pictures, two of which were nominated for Oscars in the Academy Award for Best Live Action Short Film category.

-In 1948, she did less acting and instead opened her own commercial orchid business, while also serving as the Honorary Mayor of Woodland Hills, California.
+Allen was the Honorary Mayor of Woodland Hills, California.
 In 1953, as Vera, she hosted her own television series, Follow the Leader, a CBS audience participation show.